 What is High-Visibility Safety Apparel (HVSA)?Back to top

-High-visibility safety apparel (HVSA) is clothing (e.g. vests, bibs or coveralls) that workers can wear to improve how well other people "see" them (their visibility).
+High-visibility safety apparel (HVSA) is clothing (e.g., vests, bibs, or coveralls) that workers can wear to improve how well other people "see" them (their visibility).
 Most often, high-visibility clothing is worn to alert drivers and other vehicle operators of a worker's presence, especially in low light and dark conditions.
 High-visibility headwear can also be worn to increase the visibility of the wearer in situations where part or all of the wearer's body could be obscured (e.g., leaves/trees, traffic barriers, construction materials, etc.).

-Requirements for high-visibility safety clothing for Canadian workers are found in the Canadian Standards Association (CSA) Standard Z96-09 "High-Visibility Safety Apparel" and in the related guideline "CSA Z96.1, Guideline on selection, use, and care of high-visibility safety apparel."
-In the United States, see the ANSI/ISEA 107-2004 American National Standard for High-visibility Safety Apparel and Headwear.
+Design requirements for high-visibility safety clothing are generally found in the CSA Standard Z96-15 (R2020), High-Visibility Safety Apperal.
+In the United States, the design requirements are outlined in the ANSI/ISEA 107-2015 2020 American National Standard for High-visibility Safety Apparel and Accessories.

 The CSA Standard recommends that a hazard assessment be carried out on each job site to evaluate the workplace or work site for known or potential hazards a worker can encounter while performing a job or task.
 This assessment helps determine the risk to workers of being hit by moving vehicles and the environmental conditions under which work is performed.
 For more information about risk assessments, please see the OSH Answers document Risk Assessment.

 When doing a hazard assessment where HVSA might be required, be sure to consider: